MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 ## 📥 Data Collection

-At the beginning of each week, sales data from the previous week as well as cumulative sales data are exported from Tableau.
+At the beginning of each week, I export sales data from Tableau, including both last week’s sales and cumulative sales.
-However, the Tableau reports don't contain all product attributes required for detailed analysis,for clothes.
-Additionally, the reporting system doesn't allow exporting both weekly and cumulative sales data for articles in a single report.
-Because of this limitation, I need to extract two separate datasets and then integrate them into a single analytical structure.
+However, the reports do not include all product attributes needed for detailed analysis.
+In addition, it is not possible to export both weekly and cumulative data for articles in a single report.
+Because of this, I extract two separate datasets and combine them into one analytical structure.
-To combine these datasets efficiently, I use Excel-based matrices built on pivot table logic, which allow me to align and merge the results from both exports.
-This approach significantly speeds up the data preparation process and enables consistent comparison between weekly and cumulative performance.
+To do this, I use Excel and pivot tables to match and merge the data from both exports.
+This approach speeds up data preparation and ensures consistent comparison between weekly and cumulative performance.

 ## 🧩 Data Enrichment